 The best way to avoid these issues while trying to find the lowest cost to unlock a phone is to use one of the few trusted third-party unlocking services with a proven track record.

 It is recommended that you try for a free unlock from your carrier before attempting a third-party unlock.
-Here are some of the trusted third-party unlocking services:

 - Cellphone Unlock

 - Unlock Radar

 Here is the rundown on How much to unlock a cell phone, approximately, with third-party services for various brands:

 - Apple iPhone – $20-$60, up to $80 for some carriers, $120-$220 for Premium, high-guarantee unlocks

 - Samsung – Starts from as low as $3, with prices for the higher end models ranging between $20-$30, and up to $80 for some carriers

 - Google Pixel – $28-$50, with prices for some carriers going up to $80-$90